denten-papers/xp-routledge/proposal.md

 ### Chapter 4: Knowledge Design

 I summarize the second broad category of activity under the rubric of "knowledge design."
-In this category we find long-standing literary scholarly practices of critical edition-making and textual scholarship.
+In this category, we find long-standing literary scholarly practices of critical edition-making and textual scholarship.
 On the basis of a case study of ECDA (Early Caribbean Digital Archive), I discuss the difference between print and digital archives.
 Taking the "How is it Made?" approach